jecki/DHParser/README.md

 different.
 For example, in the humanities annotating text is a central use case, which is mostly absent in computer science treatments.
 These differences might sooner or later require to develop the DSL-construction toolkits in a different direction.
+Also DHParser emphasizes and evolutionary development model for grammars with unit-testing support, which fits the typical use cases in DH where DSLs evolve in a discussion process between technicians and humanists.
+Because the users of DSLs in the humanities are not necessarily very technically mindes people, DHParser supports the construction of fail-tolerant parsers with good error reporting in terms of locating the errors at the right spot and giving useful error messages.

+Also,
-Also, DHParser shall (in the future) serve as a teaching tool, which influences some of its design decisions such as, for example, clearly separating the parsing, syntax-tree-transformation and compilation
+DHParser shall (in the future) serve as a teaching tool, which influences some of its design decisions such as, for example, clearly separating the parsing, syntax-tree-transformation and compilation